-Apart from the glaring resemblances an aforementioned detonation device, carrying this beast could have been dealt with in an easier manner.
-The shoulder strap was uncomfortable and the hand grips on each side of the Kaboom should have been more ergonomic.
+Apart from the glaring resemblances of the aforementioned detonation device, carrying this beast could have been dealt with more efficiently.
+The shoulder strap was uncomfortable and the handgrips on each side of the Kaboom should have been more ergonomic.
 The strap used your typical weave, and could have easily had a cushion insert so your shoulders didn’t wear the mark of carrying it around for more than 5 minutes.
-The grips could also have easily had some squishy adhesives instead of the open plastic backing that exposed the handles innards.
+The grips could also have easily had some squishy adhesives instead of the open plastic backing that exposed the handle’s innards.

 Function-wise, the RV-NB50 plays MP3 and WMA files from a CD or a USB drive in addition to whatever is on your iPod.
-People still do that?
+Do people still do that?
 The front side USB input didn’t charge an iPhone, I can tell you that.
-The included remote lets you navigate through folders and settings with ease just don’t lose it because you won’t be able do do a lot of stuff without it.
+The included remote lets you navigate through folders and settings with ease just don’t lose it because you won’t be able to do a lot of stuff without it.